ttqureshi/32-bit-Processor-RISC-V-ISA-/README.md

 # Guidelines
-This repository contains code for 32-bit processor using RISC-V Instruction Set Architecture (ISA).
+This repository contains code for 5 stage pipelined 32-bit processor using RISC-V Instruction Set Architecture (ISA).

 #### RTL can be compiled and simulated by just running ```compile.bat``` file which i've created in the same folder
 Compilation and Simulation process is explained below: